+- I. (a) Name the items from the list which are non-biodegradable. - (b) What are pollutants? - (c) (i) Suggest one alternative choices which Tanu can make.

-- (d) What is biomagnification?
+(ii) What is biomagnification?

-- Ans. (a) Balloons, plastic balls and disposable utensils.
+Ans. (a) Balloons, plastic balls and disposable utensils.

 - (b) Substances that cause pollution are called pollutant.
-It can be a solid, liquid, gas or a radiation that has undesirable or adverse effect on environment.

-- (c) Tanu can replace decorative items with eco-friendly alternatives such as paper hangings and flowers.
+It can be a solid, liquid, gas or a radiation that has undesirable or adverse effect on environment. - (c) (i) Tanu can replace decorative items with eco-friendly alternatives such as paper hangings and flowers.

-- (d) Increase in the concentration of harmful chemical substances in the body of living organisms at each trophic level is called biomagnification.
+- (ii) Increase in the concentration of harmful chemical substances in the body of living organisms at each trophic level is called biomagnification.

 - II. (a) Which of the following from Tanu's list is/are non-biodegradable?

 - (i) Balloons

 - (ii) Plastic balls

 - (iii) Disposable utensils

 - (iv) All of these

-- Ans. (iv) All of these

 - (b) Which kind of pollution majorly can be occurred by these discussed items?

 - (i) Soil pollution

 - (ii) Air pollution

 - (iii) Noise pollution

 - (iv) None of these

-- Ans. (i) Soil pollution
+Ans. (i) Soil pollution

 - (c) One alternative choice for the items that Tanu can make is/are

 - (i) use of thermocol plates.

 - (ii) use of plastic coated paper plates.

 - (iii) use of flowers for decoration instead of balloons.

 - (iv) all of these.

-- Ans. (iii) use of flowers for decoration instead of balloons.
+Ans. (iii) use of flowers for decoration instead of balloons.

-- (d) Some pollutants may enter into our food chain and enhance their concentration along with the food chain.
+(d) Some pollutants may enter into our food chain and enhance their concentration along with the food chain.
 This is called

-- (i) bioaccumulation.

 - (ii) biomagnification.

 - (iii) biodegradation.

 - (iv) eutrophication.

-- Ans. (ii) biomagnification.
+Ans. (ii) biomagnification.

 - (e) DDT has been banned in many countries because it

 - (i) is non-biodegradable.

 - (ii) can cause biomagnifications.

 - (iii) can be broken down into non-poisonous substances.

 - (iv) both (i) and (ii).

-- Ans. (iv) both (i) and (ii).
+Ans. (iv) both (i) and (ii).

-- 16. A lot of garbage or waste is generated everyday including household waste like peels of vegetables, waste paper, broken items and so on.
+- 18. A lot of garbage or waste is generated everyday including household waste like peels of vegetables, waste paper, broken items and so on.
 Rohan has seen all the garbage being thrown in one dustbin at his home.
 There is no system of segregation of waste.
-Recently the Resident Welfare Association (RWA) of his housing society has issued a circular to all the people to arrange two dustbins at home so that the waste can be segregated as wet and dry waste.

-- I. (a) Why do we need to segregate our waste?

-- (b) State one use of the kitchen waste.

-- (c) Differentiate between biodegradable and non-biodegradable waste.
+Recently the Resident Welfare Association (RWA) of his housing society has issued a circular to all the people to arrange two dustbins at home so that the waste can be segregated as wet and dry waste. - I. (a) Why do we need to segregate our waste? - (b) State one use of the kitchen waste. - (c) (i) Differentiate between biodegradable and non-biodegradable waste.

-- (d) Which of the following materials are nonbiodegradable - paper, animal bones, egg shell, plastic mug and aluminium foil?

-- Ans. (a) Segregated waste can be easily recycled.

-- (b) Kitchen waste can be used to prepare organic compost.

-- (c) Biodegradable substances can be broken down to simple, non-poisonous substances by the action of microorganisms while non-biodegradable substances cannot be broken down to simple substances.
+- (ii) Which of the following materials are nonbiodegradable - paper, animal bones, egg shell, plastic mug and aluminium foil? - Ans. (a) Segregated waste can be easily recycled. - (b) Kitchen waste can be used to prepare organic compost. - (c) (i) Biodegradable substances can be broken down to simple, non-poisonous substances by the action of microorganisms while non-biodegradable substances cannot be broken down to simple substances.

-- (d) Plastic mug and aluminium foil.
+- (ii) Plastic mug and aluminium foil.

 - II. (a) We need to segregate our domestic wastes at the time of disposal because

 - (i) some are biodegradable some are not.

 - (ii) they need one kind of treatment.

 - (iii) some are recyclable some are not.

 - (iv) both (i) and (iii).

-- Ans. (iv) both (i) and (iii).
+Ans. (iv) both (i) and (iii).

-- (b) We can use our kitchen wastes to produce

-- (i) recycled product.
+- (b) We can use our kitchen wastes to produce - (i) recycled product.

 - (ii) organic manure.

 - (iii) green manure.

 - (iv) all of these.

-- Ans. (ii) organic manure.
+Ans. (ii) organic manure.

-- (c) Which of the following comprises of dry wastes only?

-- (i) Vegetable peels, paper, plastic bag

-- (ii) Cardboard, plastic bottle, leftover food

-- (iii) Vegetable peels, rotten fruits, leftover food
+- (c) Which of the following comprises of dry wastes only? - (i) Vegetable peels, paper, plastic bag - (ii) Cardboard, plastic bottle, leftover food - (iii) Vegetable peels, rotten fruits, leftover food - (iv) Paper, plastic bottle, broken glass jar

-- (iv) Paper, plastic bottle, broken glass jar
+Ans. (iv) Paper, plastic bottle, broken glass jar

-- Ans. (iv) Paper, plastic bottle, broken glass jar - (d) How many items from the list given below are non-biodegradable?
+(d) How many items from the list given below are non-biodegradable?